 Beginner's Guide to Camping Essentials

 If you are still thinking twice about whether to go on camping or not because of the uncertainties that lie behind it, fear not!
-We are here to provide you, the camping newbie, with a comprehensive guide to help you make the most and prepare for the best outdoors camping experience, and stop you from chickening out and do the deed instead.
+We are here to provide you, the camping newbie, with a comprehensive guide to help you make the most and prepare for the best outdoor camping experience, and stop you from chickening out and doing the deed instead.

 1. Choosing the Right Type of Camping Style

 WAIT!
-Before you go out and are about to get yourself that camping gear, you need to decide where you are going to camp and have a basic amount of knowledge on the various kinds of camping.
+Before you go out and are about to get that camping gear, you need to decide where you are going to camp and have a basic knowledge of the various kinds of camping.
 We want to make your first camping trip a blast so this will help you find which camping site is perfect for your taste.

 We highly recommend this for beginners as it offers room for mistakes.
 OKAY.
 Errors may sound a bit harsh and uncomfortable, but they are inevitable even for experienced campers.
 There will be times when you will forget some things, which is completely fine since these campsites generally have a store or are close to nearby cafes where you can get freshly brewed coffee in the morning if you are a beginner, this is our recommendation to you because it is relatively easy and allows you to make mistakes such as forgetting to bring something essential.
-These campsites generally have a general store & a little cafe nearby so it's very helpful, you can even have a cup of coffee in the morning from the cafe, if you don't want to bother with bringing your own coffee & boiling water.
-Just keep in mind that these general stores & cafes normally close around 4pm or 5pm (refer to the specific campsite's general store or cafe opening hours) so don't count on having your dinner there!
-Just don’t forget to read the rules of the campsite you are planning to pitch your tent on as some even have defined rules in regards to the size of the tent.
+These campsites generally have a general store & a little cafe nearby so it is very helpful, you can even have a cup of coffee in the morning from the cafe, if you do not want to bother with bringing your own coffee & boiling water.
+Just keep in mind that these general stores & cafes normally close around 4pm or 5pm (refer to the specific campsite's general store or cafe opening hours) so do not count on having your dinner there!
+Do not forget to read the rules of the campsite you are planning to pitch your tent on as some even have defined rules in regard to the size of the tent.

-If you are unsure regarding which camping site to pick, we highly recommend you to read our blog post on the 5 Best Camping Sites in Australia which gives you our point-of-view.
+If you are unsure regarding which camping site to pick, we highly recommend you to read our blog post on the 5 Best Camping Sites in Australia, to give you an idea of which camping site to choose.
 If you are someone who is outside of Australia or not near any of these locations and want help judging how to pick the perfect campsite then check out our article on Choosing the Perfect Campsite.

-- Overnight Hiking / Thru-Hiking / Backpacking: This is Novapro Sport's core existence.
+Overnight Hiking / Thru-Hiking / Backpacking: This is Novapro Sport's core existence.
 We specialise in ultralight camping gear for our customers for the reason of long hikes and overnight hikes.
 These include cutting through different terrains, big long walks, and alpine hikes to much more secluded areas away from civilisation and tourists.
-These are usually national parks, unexplored terrains and great walks.
-At times, these hikes can be grinding, takes many days, but are also the most rewarding and most fully immersive experience to experience the true beauty of nature.
-Most of these hikes are enjoyable with certain level of fitness, and there is an element of challenge attached to it.
-To make these hikes more enjoyable, achieving lightweightness in the gear you carry allows you to walk further, stay more relaxed, tire yourself less and go further faster, lighter.
+These are usually national parks, and unexplored great walks.
+At times, these hikes can be grinding, takes many days, but are also the most rewarding and most fully immersive experience to enjoy the true beauty of nature.
+Most of these hikes are enjoyable with a certain level of fitness, and there is an element of challenge attached to them.
+To make these hikes more enjoyable, achieving lightweight in the gear you carry allows you to walk further, stay more relaxed, tire yourself less, and go faster, and lighter.

 Festival Camping: Festival camping has become a norm in Australia with music festivals that occur throughout the year.
 It is an exciting and thrilling way to experience camping.
 However, if you are new to it, festivals alone can be quite an overwhelming experience for you.
 One of the big draws of festivals other than the festivities, of course, is going camping with your close friends, family or significant other.
 For a lot of people, the socialising and camping experience itself is the most exciting part.

-Camping in festivals can be quite a chore if you are not sure about what to do or have never done it before.
+Camping at festivals can be quite a chore if you are not sure about what to do or have never done it before.
 Unlike campsite camping, camps in festivals are not segregated to separate families from singles.
 This means that everyone is stuck together in one place so it is wise to arrive early to find yourself the best camping spot possible.
 Furthermore, some festival camping sites can be quite far inland where there is a lot of space to camp and conduct the festivities, this means that you might need to park quite far away from the camping site.
 And yes, it will require a lot of walking, but it sure does be fun.

 Glamping: If you are someone who likes the great outdoors but do not like the prospect of forfeiting the comforts of a home to go sightseeing then glamping is perfect for you.
-Most people consider glamping to be a mashup of the world glamorous and camping while some refer to it as glorious camping.
+Most people consider glamping to be a mashup of the worlds glamorous and camping while some refer to it as glorious camping.
 Either way, this is the most luxurious and fashionable way to go camping, where you can experience great comfort whilst mother nature.

 There are a lot of divisive opinions when it comes to glamping.
-Many hardcore campers don’t consider *glampers* a part of the camping category.
-However, we are of the opinion that glamping is for those who don’t like to rough it out in the great outdoors and like a bit of luxury in their trips.
-Glamping usually consists of pre-pitched tents that people can rent which mean that they don’t need to bring their own equipment.
-For glampers, the cost for comfort is reasonable in their point of view.
+Many hardcore campers do not consider *glampers* a part of the camping category.
+However, we are of the opinion that glamping is for those who do not like to rough it out in the great outdoors and like a bit of luxury in their trips.
+Glamping usually consists of pre-pitched tents that people can rent, which means that they do not need to bring their own equipment.
+For glampers, the cost of comfort is reasonable from their point of view.

 2. Buying a tent